tomas-fryza/avr-course/Labs/01-tools/README.md

 Create an account on [GitHub](https://github.com/).

-According to your preferences, choose one of the variants below prepare the development chain on your own computer.
+According to your preferences, choose one of the variants below and prepare the development chain on your own computer.

 ### Windows and Atmel Studio 7